YOONSEOKLEE-a/test/README.md

 # 📊 MPC-Controller for Building Energy Management

 This project implements a **Model Predictive Control (MPC)** system to optimize energy management in buildings with battery storage.
-The controller minimizes **energy costs** and **emissions** by scheduling the charging and discharging of batteries based on forecasted electricity prices, building loads, and emissions data.
+The controller minimizes **energy costs** and **emissions** by scheduling the charging and discharging of batteries based on TOU price, forecasted  building loads, and emissions data.

 ---